-“And you, my child, will be called a prophet of the Most High; for you will go on before the Lord to prepare the way for him, to give his people the knowledge of salvation through the forgiveness of the sins.”
-Luke 1:76-77.
+“And you, my child, will be called a prophet of the Most High; for you will go on before the Lord to prepare the way for him, to give his people the knowledge of salvation through the forgiveness of the sins because of God’s tender mercy.”
+Luke 1:76-78.
+ESV.

 How did John the Baptist Prepare the Way for Jesus?

-“In those days, John the Baptist came, preaching in the Desert of Judea and saying, ‘Repent, for the kingdom of heaven is near.’”
+“In those days, John the Baptist came preaching in the wilderness of Judea and saying, ‘Repent, for the kingdom of heaven is at hand.’”

 People flocked to John, thinking he was the Messiah to come.
 But John was adamant that he was not the Messiah.

-John had his own important role.
-He was the voice in the wilderness; urging the people to prepare themselves spiritually for their King.
+John’s role was to be the voice in the wilderness; urging the people to prepare themselves spiritually for their King.
 And it began with repentance.

 “The whole Judean countryside and all the people of Jerusalem went out to him.
 Confessing their sins, they were baptized by him in the Jordan river.”
 Mark 1:5.

-John’s primary message was to prepare the people to accept Jesus as Messiah.
+The testimony of John was to prepare the people to accept Jesus as the Messiah.
 In order to prepare for His coming, they needed to repent of their sinful ways.